 This tpl Template ontology also maps the template List structures from the tm ontology, and it defines the rdf:object of each predicate in terms of Part 2 and/or Part 3 and/or Part 4 specialized entity types, as defined in the Template Specifications.

-This ontology contains some intersections like ClassOfActivity AND ClassOfInanimatePhysicalObject, or dm:ClassOfInformation Representation AND geo:Axis2Placement.
+Finally this ontology also contains some intersections like ClassOfActivity AND ClassOfInanimatePhysicalObject, or dm:ClassOfInformation Representation AND geo:Axis2Placement.

 The tpl ontology is fully described here.